OlegChern/megafon-game-of-life/README.md

 `GameOfLife` accepts some optional parameters you may want to play around with:

 ```
+usage: [-h] [-c COLUMNS] [-r ROWS] [-s SEED] [-d DENSITY] [-u]

 optional arguments:
-  -h, --help          Show this help message and exit
+  -h, --help          show this help message and exit

-  -c COLUMNS,         Height of the game field.
-Must be a positive integer.
+  -c COLUMNS,         Number of columns in the game field.
+Must be a positive
-  --columns COLUMNS
+  --columns COLUMNS   integer.

-  -r ROWS,            Width of the game field.
-Must be a positive integer.
+  -r ROWS,            Number of rows in the game field.
+Must be a positive
-  --rows ROWS
+  --rows ROWS         integer.

   -s SEED,            Seed to generate an initial game state from.
 Must be an
   --seed SEED         integer